 Aliner.
-All water should be drained from the fresh water and hot water tanks, the water lines, outside shower, drains, toilets (if applicable), as well as black and grey waste tanks on the Explorer model.
+All water should be drained from the fresh water and hot water tanks, the water lines, outside shower, drains, toilets (if applicable).

-To winterize the water system:

-Open the petcock under the floor below the water tank and allow all water to drain out.
-Explorer Model: remove waste tank cap and open dump valves on both sides to drain waste tanks.
+To winterize the water system: Removed the cap under the floor below the water tank and allow all water to drain out.

-Open the 3/4"screw-off cap located under the camper and allow water to drain form the lines and hot water tank.
+Open the 3/4"screw-off cap located under the camper and allow water to drain from the lines and hot water tank.
 This water drain is placed at the lowest point in the system.
 Elevating the front of the camper, opening the sink and shower faucets, and opening the pressure relief valve on the hot water system will assist in draining.